An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph: Formulation of the problem

-In this paper, we propose two exact algorithms for solving the problem of constructing the Hamiltonian decomposition of a 4-regular multigraph and verifying vertex nonadjacency of the traveling salesperson polytope.
-The first algorithm iteratively generates integer linear programming models for the problem.
+In this paper, we propose two exact algorithms for solving the Hamiltonian decomposition problem with a forbidden decomposition and verifying vertex nonadjacency of the traveling salesperson polytope.
+The first algorithm iteratively generates ILP models for the problem.
 The second algorithm combines the first one and the modified local search heuristic from \cite{nik:kozl:2020}.